hisurfadvisory/MACROSS/core/FUNCTION_DETAILS.md

 	valkyrie.DTOP     	 # The user's desktop path
-	valkyrie.N_	 		 # The list of mathing obfuscation numbers you set in config.conf valkyrie.MPOD     	 # The list of key-values you set in the MACROSS config.conf file valkyrie.TABLES 		 # The location of your enrichment folder (set in config.conf) valkyrie.PROTOCULTURE	 # The Global investigation value to be processed by your scripts valkyrie.HELP          # Used to display your python script's help file to users
+	valkyrie.N_	 		 # The list of mathing obfuscation numbers you set in config.conf valkyrie.MPOD     	 # The list of key-values you set in the MACROSS config.conf file valkyrie.RSRC 		 # The location of your enrichment folder (set in config.conf) valkyrie.PROTOCULTURE	 # The Global investigation value to be processed by your scripts valkyrie.HELP          # Used to display your python script's help file to users